Secret Hitler: Gameplay

-If the election ends in a tie or more than half of the players vote against the player currently nominated as the Chancellor, the election is considered unsuccessful.
+If the election ends in a tie or more than half the players vote against the Chancellor candidate, the election is considered unsuccessful.
 Every time an election fails, the Election Tracker is counted up by one and the Presidential role is passed on, ending the round.
-Whenever three consecutive elections have failed, the policy on top of the draw pile is enacted without oversight by the President or the Chancellor, and the Election Tracker is reset.
-The Election Tracker is also reset if a Chancellor is elected.
+Whenever three consecutive elections have failed, the policy from the top of the draw pile is enacted without oversight by the President or the Chancellor, after which the Election Tracker is reset.
+The Election Tracker is also reset when a new policy is enacted by the Chancellor.

-While enacting a liberal policy will have no direct effect on the game, passing a fascist policy may grant the President special executive actions named "Presidential Powers", including the ability to privately check the three top cards of the deck; investigate a player's party membership; choose the next round's President via a special election; or assassinate a player.
+While enacting a liberal policy will have no direct effect on the game, passing a fascist policy may grant the President special executive actions referred to as "Presidential Powers", including the ability to privately check the three top cards of the draw pile; investigate a player's party membership; choose the next round's President via special election; or execute a player, removing that player from the game.
 These powers are activated by covering up a fascist policy tracker space that has an ability written in it, after which that power has to be resolved before ending the round.
-Passing five fascist policies unlocks the ability to exercise the veto power for the rest of the game.
+Passing five fascist policies unlocks the ability to exercise the veto power for the rest of the game, where the Chancellor can choose to not enact any new policy on the President's consent.
 Whenever the veto power is used, the Election Tracker is counted up by one before the end of the round.

-The game ends when either five liberal policies or six fascist policies have been enacted, resulting in victory for whichever party has achieved that policy count requirement.
+The game ends when either five liberal policies or six fascist policies have been enacted, resulting in victory for whichever team has achieved that policy count requirement.
 Additionally, after three fascist policies have been passed, the fascists can win by having Hitler elected Chancellor.
-Whenever the President is required to assassinate a player, the liberals can win by having Hitler assassinated.
-If the assassinated player is not Hitler, the game continues without the remaining players knowing whether the assassinated player was a liberal or a fascist.
+Whenever the President is required to execute a player, the liberals can win by having Hitler executed.
+If the executed player is not Hitler, the game continues without the remaining players knowing whether that player was a liberal or a fascist.
+The game continues if Hitler is elected President, even after the three fascist policies have been enacted.